Side Menu Begins

 • The state funding formula requires Kings residents to fund our schools locally.
 75% of revenue comes from local property taxes and property tax reimbursements.

-• Over the past two years, Kings has implemented over $8 million in expense reductions and new revenue, with minimal impact on the student and classroom experience.
+• Over the past three years, Kings has implemented over $8 million in expense reductions and new revenue, with minimal impact on the student and classroom experience.

 • Kings spends less per pupil than 69% of Ohio school districts.